-Fujifilm X100S versus Sony RX100 V
+Fujifilm X100S vs Sony RX100 V

-The Fujifilm X100S and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in January 2013 and October 2016.
+The Fujifilm X100S and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in January 2013 and October 2016.
 Both the X100S and the RX100 V are fixed lens compact cameras that are based on an APS-C (X100S) and an one-inch (RX100 V) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (37 percent) than the Fujifilm X100S.
 Moreover, the RX100 V is markedly lighter (33 percent) than the X100S.
 In this context, it is worth noting that neither the X100S nor the RX100 V are weather-sealed.

 Concerning battery life, the X100S gets 330 shots out of its NP-95 battery, while the RX100 V can take 220 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 V can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.